-A breakdown of what is new and what has been changed with Microsoft Office 2010
+A breakdown of what is new with Microsoft Office 2010

 I've recently come to the realization that I am not an IT kind of person.
 I tried to be for a long time; I even knew some fancy words and kind of knew HTML.
 If need be, I can work in Linux, but I really only know enough to get myself into trouble.
 I'm the IT equivalent of the guy who goes to the hardware store on the weekend with the intention of redoing the plumbing in his house.
 I may know how to use a wrench, but sooner or later, I'm going to have to call a plumber.
 I am, by trade, an editor and writer.
 So am I, the astute reader might ask, the right person to write an article entitled "A Microsoft Office 2010 Review"?

 The answer is quite simple.
 I am the right person to write this article because I am not an IT guy.

 I am not concerned about how Microsoft redesigned the set-up architecture, or that settings specified in the Config.xml now take precedence over duplicate settings in the Setup customization file.
 I don't even know what that means!
 I only care about the important stuff.
 I only care about the stuff that's been removed, the stuff that's been changed, and the newly introduced elements.
 These are the things I will be covering in this Microsoft Office 2010 review.

 Things that have been removed